1986 Indianapolis 500: Mid-week

 During the week, teams spent time resting and relaxing, while others prepared for the next race at Milwaukee.
 Track crews worked diligently to clean up the infield, and make it passable for Saturday.
 As a result of the postponement, a special thirty-minute practice session was arranged on Friday, May 30.
 Participants were held to a 120 mi/h speed limit, and it served mostly as a leak check exercise.
 Some drivers, including polesitter Rick Mears, as well as Bobby Rahal, did not even participate.
 The five-day delay wound up being a popular choice by nearly all of the participants.
 It allowed them to rest and unwind, and regroup for race day without the uncertainty that was looming over them of when the race would start.

 For the weekend, the Rex Mays 200 at Milwaukee, originally scheduled for Sunday June 1, was pushed back one week to accommodate the Indy rain delay.
 The 1986 race marked the first time since 1973 that the race was pushed to another day, and the first time since 1915 that 'not a single wheel had turned' all weekend because of rain.
 It also marked the first time since 1967 the race was held May 31; until 1971, when the race was always held on May 30, if that day was a Sunday, it was held the ensuing Monday, May 31.
-As of 2021, it is the most recent "500" to be held on May 31, and until 2020, was the longest postponement in Indy history.
+As of 2021, it is the most recent "500" to be held on May 31, and is the longest postponement in Indy from scheduled race day by weather in history.
+(The 2020 was postponed 12 weeks by restrictions from a global pandemic, but there were no weather-related postponements.)